Governance

 Membership

 If you have a child in our school board who also has an Individualized Education Plan (IEP) and are interested in becoming a member of SEAC, please inquire at your child’s school for further information.
-Information may also be found on the SEAC website.

 The Council of Commissioners determines the number of representatives from each group with the representation of parents constituting a majority of the members.